RunLLM/gitbook/example-workflows/train-and-inference.md

 In this demo, we train and use multiple models to impute missing values.
 We start with a dataset of wines consisting of key features like acidity.
 Some of the records are missing feature values.
 In addition, wine quality scores are given to some but not all of the wines.

+**You can find and download this notebook on GitHub [here](https://github.com/aqueducthq/aqueduct/blob/main/examples/training_and_inference/Impute%20Missing%20Wine%20Data.ipynb).**

 We will build a workflow that trains a linear model to impute the missing features from the other features and then train a decision tree model to rate the un-rated wines using the imputed features.

+**Throughout this notebook, you'll see a decorator (`@aq.op`) above functions.
+This decorator allows Aqueduct to run your functions as a part of a workflow automatically.**